penglin17/penglin17.github.io/_news/announcement_2.md

 related_posts: false
 ---

-Our paper "Improved High Dimensional Discrete Bayesian Network Inference using Triplet Region Construction" has been invited to present at IJCAI 2021!
+Our paper "Improved High Dimensional Discrete Bayesian Network Inference using Triplet Region Construction" has been invited to present at IJCAI 2021! :sparkles: :sparkles: